-Transformation Models.
-The first evaluation is with no alignment function applied, that is, the initial misalignment.
-The transformation functions of the affine, second-degree polynomial, and third-degree polynomial global alignment methods are given in previous work.1 Each global function requires a minimum number of alignment peak-pairs to determine the parameters: three peak-pairs for affine, six peak-pairs for second-degree polynomial, and ten peak-pairs for third-degree polynomial.
+Each global function requires a minimum number of alignment peak-pairs in order to determine the parameters: three peak-pairs for affine, six peak-pairs for second-degree polynomial, and ten peak-pairs for third-degree polynomial.
 For numbers of peak-pairs larger than the minimum number, the optimal parameters minimize the RMSE of fitted pairs.

-The local alignment method of Gros et al.2 also uses corresponding peak-pairs for alignment.
+The local alignment method of Gros et al. (2) also uses corresponding peak-pairs for alignment.
 These peak-pairs are referred to as alignment points.
 This algorithm guarantees that these points are perfectly aligned in the final chromatogram produced.
 Based on these alignment points, displacements for the rest of the data are estimated in both dimensions.
-In the 1D, displacements are linearly interpolated between alignment points.
-In the 2D, displacements are estimated using Sibson natural-neighbor interpolation,15 based on Voronoi diagrams.
-For interpolation in the 2D, the algorithm requires the typical peak width (tpw) for both dimensions.
-This is the number of data-points that make up approximately two standard deviations of a peak.16 In the diesel experiments, tpws of 2 and 40 data-points (0.267 min and 0.2 s) were used for the 1D and 2D, respectively.
-For the wine samples, tpws of 2 and 17 (0.23 min and 0.17 s) data-points were used.
+In the D, displacements are linearly interpolated between alignment points.
+In the D, displacements are estimated using Sibson natural-neighbor interpolation (15), based on Voronoi diagrams.
+For interpolation in the D, the algorithm requires the typical peak width (tpw) for both dimensions.
+This is the number of data-points that make up approximately two standard deviations of a peak (16).
+In the diesel experiments, tpws of 2 and 40 data-points (0.267 min and 0.2 s) were used for the D and D, respectively.
+For the wine samples, tpws of 2 and 17 (0.23 min and 0.17 s) datapoints were used.
 For the cocoa samples, tpws of 5 (0.25 min) and 6 data-points (0.17 s for flow modulation, 0.21 s for thermal) were used.
 These tpws were roughly determined by visual examination of typical peaks near the center of the chromatogram.
-This process follows the documentation to users from Gros et al.16 The final step of the algorithm reinterpolates the signal values for all pixels and applies a deformation correction.
+This process follows the documentation to users from Gros et al. (16).
+The final step of the algorithm re-interpolates the signal values for all pixels and applies a deformation correction.
 This part of the algorithm was not executed during the cross-validation testing in this paper, because the focus here is on comparing the retention-times alignments with those of the global methods and not on the separate step of intensity interpolation.